 TGbe editor: Please revise the first paragraph in clause 26.5.5 (Buffer status report operation) as follows: (#19985)

-A non-AP STA delivers buffer status reports (BSRs) to assist its AP in allocating UL MU resources.
-The non-AP STA can either implicitly deliver BSRs in the QoS Control field or BSR Control subfield of any frame transmitted to the AP (unsolicited BSR) or explicitly deliver BSRs in any frame sent to the AP in response to a BSRP Trigger frame (solicited BSR).
+A non-AP STA delivers buffer status reports (BSRs) to assist its AP in allocating UL MU resources or in allocating resources to facilitate peer-to-peer communications (see 35.17 (EHT SCS procedure)). (#19985) The non-AP STA can either implicitly deliver BSRs in the QoS Control field or BSR Control subfield of any frame transmitted to the AP (unsolicited BSR) or explicitly deliver BSRs in any frame sent to the AP in response to a BSRP Trigger frame (solicited BSR).
 The buffer status reported in the QoS Control field consists of a queue size value for a given TID (see 9.2.4.5.6 (Queue Size subfield)).
 The buffer status reported in the BSR Control field consists of an ACI bitmap, delta TID, a high priority AC, and two queue sizes (see 9.2.4.7.4 (BSR Control)).

 TGbe editor: Please insert the following paragraph as the last paragraph in clause 35.17 (EHT SCS procedure)(#19985)

 A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true that has successfully established an SCS stream with an EHT AP for a direct link as specified in a QoS Characteristics element included in the corresponding SCS Request frame may send a buffer status report for a TID identified in the QoS Characteristics element (see 26.5.5 (Buffer status report operation)).
-This buffer status reportwhen transmitted during the P2P service period characterized by the Minimum Service Interval and the Maximum Service Interval field values of the QoS Characteristics element, shall account for both uplink and peer-to-peer traffic for the non-AP STA.
+This buffer status report, when transmitted during the P2P service period characterized by the Minimum Service Interval and the Maximum Service Interval field values of the QoS Characteristics element, shall account for both uplink and peer-to-peer traffic for the non-AP STA.
 The EHT AP, upon receiving the buffer status report from the non-AP STA that indicates a non-empty queue for the TID, should facilitate the transmission of the pending BUs over the direct link specified in the LinkID subfield of the QoS Characteristics element within the minimum and maximum service interval specified in the QoS Characteristics element. (#19985)